ikramnekkache/CESATIM/README.md

 # CESATIM
 This package contains the source code of the CESATIM Solver proposed in I. Nekkache, S. Jabbour, L. Sais:   Towards a Compact SAT-based Encoding ofItemset Mining Tasks.
-In: The 18th International Conference on the Integration of Constraint Programming, Artificial Intelligence, and Operations Research, Vienna, Austria, July 5th-July 8th, 2021.
+In: CPAIOR 2021 - The 18th International Conference on the Integration of Constraint Programming, Artificial Intelligence, and Operations Research, Vienna, Austria, July 5th-July 8th, 2021.

 The source codes is already compiled.
 In case you modify the code, make sur you compile the code in core folder with one of the following commands: